klavins/EEP520-W20/week_6/README.md

 There are many ways that concurrent systems deal with process communication.
 Here are a few:
 - **Shared variables:** in some global space that all processes have access to.
 The downside is the lack of enforceable conventions on how variables are accessed.
 - **Events:** Processes can trigger and listen to events.
 Each event has associated data.
 Interrupts and interrupt handlers are an example.
-We will incorporate events into `elma` eventually.
+We will describe how elma does this later.
 - **Channels:** First in first out queues that let processes send data that other processes can subscribe to.
 This is common with embedded real time systems where, for example, a sensor is sending data continuously that other processes consume.

 Channels